 Bordering Land Subject to Flooding is a Bylaw Resource Area that is defined in Section 2.7(2)(a) of these regulations below.

-Bordering Vegetated Wetlands is a Bylaw Resource Area that is defined in Section 2.4(2)(a) of these regulations below.
+Bordering Vegetated Wetlands (“BVW”) is a Bylaw Resource Area that is defined in Section 2.4(2)(a) of these regulations below.

 Boundary means the outer limit of a Bylaw Resource Area.

+Best Management Practice (BMP) means a structural, nonstructural, or managerial technique accepted as an effective and practical means to protect the Bylaw Resource Area Values of the bylaw, including but not limited to techniques that prevent and/or reduce increases in stormwater volumes and flows; reduce and/or treat point source and non-point source pollution; and/or promote climate change adaptation and resilience.
 Buffer Zone is a Bylaw Resource Area that is defined in Section 2.5(2)(a) of these regulations below.

 Bylaw means the Town of Wellesley Wetlands Protection Bylaw (Article 44 of the Town of Wellesley Bylaws).